February 23, 2026 · 12 min read

 Game Preferences

-Crash games are massively popular with Gen Z — fast, simple, social, with a decision point (when to cash out).
-See our crash game guide.
+Crash games are massively popular with Gen Z -- fast, simple, social, with a real decision point.
+See our crash game guide for more on this format.
+Plinko, Mines, dice, and anything that resolves in seconds also resonate strongly.

-Slots are less appealing to Gen Z on average — perceived as "for older people."
-This may shift as they age, but for now, focus on instant games and crash.
+Slots are less appealing to Gen Z on average, perceived as "for older people."
+This may shift as they age, but for now instant games and crash are where the attention goes.

 How to Reach Them